About transference. The kind where you need to learn to love yourself.

 He is there, in the mirror with his hand outstretched.
 I take his hand and he pulls me through the mirror.
 He turns me around to face myself again, this time I'm looking at myself from the other side of the mirror.
 I turn back to my therapist but he points me once again to face myself.

 I see that I am worth loving and I am beautiful in my own way.
-I see that it is okay to love my perfectly imperfect self and even that I have and can continue to.
+I see that it is okay to love my perfectly imperfect self, and even that I have and can continue to.

 I think this is how the story is supposed to end.

-...But in my story I noticed the pain in my therapists eyes as I looked back.
-I trusted his strength but I also felt his hesitation to turn me around and his vulnerability as he leaned just slightly on me.
+and I noticed the pain in my therapist's eyes as I looked back.
+I trusted his strength, but I also felt his hesitation to turn me around and his vulnerability as he leaned just slightly on me.
 I felt his fear and his pain as he then carefully pushed me away to regain his own footing.
 I realized how hard his job is.
-Unfortunately he didn't notice that my concern for him had distracted me and I had not fully rejoined the me that was walking away strong.
-But as he left the mirror fell and shattered and the now split me is left facing the closed door he escaped through while strong me doesn't make it too far before the unaddressed brain damage and reality of the split takes me down and I am left split and alone wondering what I did wrong and how to fix it.
+Unfortunately, he didn't notice that my concern for him had distracted me, and my split self had not fully rejoined the me that was walking away strong.

-"you can listen to it while you cry yourself to sleep tonight" I say but it's not about him at all, I am speaking of myself; evidence of how enmeshed and entangled I am in this complex psychological web.
+...."you can listen to it while you cry yourself to sleep tonight" I say but it's not about him at all, I am speaking of myself; evidence of how enmeshed and entangled I am in this complex psychological web.

 ...
 I don't think about that part when I listen to this song.
-Rather I try to see the whole me and leave with that me fully intact loving myself for a thousand years and loving my therapist as my past therapist and simply that.
+Rather, I try to see the whole me and leave with that me fully intact, loving myself for a thousand years and loving my therapist as my past therapist and simply that.

 Maybe I need to listen to it more.